Signs and Symptoms

 Psychomotor Deterioration

 Psychomotor deterioration is characterized as a loss of previously present mental and motor abilities.
-This symptom can cause noticeable slowing of emotional and physical reactions which include facial expressions, gesture, posture, speech and more.
+This symptom can cause a noticeable slowing of emotional and physical reactions which include facial expressions, gesture, posture, speech and more.
+Symptoms may affect multiple parts of the body.
+Understanding which part of the body a symptom affects, can help us […]

 Read more